 Repairing such jewelry is problematic.
 It is not enough just to find the right raw materials and to cut it in the right way.
 To put the stone in its assigned place, the product itself must first be disassembled, and then reassembled.
 When faced with a similar task, most jewelers wash their hands of such an affair.
 Therefore it is extremely important to purchase items from trusted masters who give a lifetime guarantee for the products.

 Invisible setting in the 21st century

 For more than eighty years, the Mystery Set has remained one of the most impressive jewelry “know-hows” of the 20th century.
 Moreover, jewelry companies are not tired of developing and improving it.
 Today Van Cleef & Arpels is by no means the only brand working with this technology — in the last half-century the world knows at least thirty new, approved patents.
-And, the masters work with stones of completely different shapes — from a circle and square cuts to hexahedron and a marquise ones.
-Visibly, strong progress.
+And, the masters work with stones of completely different shapes — from circle and square cuts to hexahedron and marquise ones.
+Visibly, there is strong progress.